-2.5 Biomass-burning samples
+2.5 Biomass burning samples

-We performed a set of experiments with biomass-burning samples in order to challenge FATCAT with high loads of an aerosol with variable, not entirely carbonaceous composition.
-The tests were performed according to the EN 16510:2018 standard series for residential solid fuelburning appliances at the certified biomass combustion test bench of our partner institute of bioenergy and resource efficiency FHNW.
+We performed a set of experiments with biomass burning samples in order to challenge FATCAT with high loads of an aerosol with variable, not entirely carbonaceous composition.
+The tests were performed according to the EN 16510:2018 standard series for residential solid fuel burning appliances at the certified biomass combustion test bench of our partner institute of bioenergy and resource efficiency FHNW.
 Beech wood was used throughout all experiments.
 The tests were complemented with our own measurements of TC using FATCAT and filter collection for thermal-optical analysis following the procedure described by Keller and Burtscher (2017).
-Shortly, a partial flow was taken from the stack and diluted at a factor 1:4 using zero air at a temperature of 200 °C. The purpose of this dilution is to avoid condensation of water once the sample cools down at room temperature.
-The diluted flue gas is then cooled down to room temperature and aged by means of an oxidation flow reactor (i.e. the micro smog chamber, MSC; Keller and Burtscher, 2012) in order to promote the formation of secondary organic aerosols.
+Shortly, a partial flow was taken from the stack and diluted at a factor 1:4 using zero air at a temperature of 200°C. The purpose of this dilution is to avoid condensation of water once the sample cools down at room temperature.
+The diluted flue-gas is then cooled down to room temperature and aged by means of an oxidation flow reactor (i.e., the micro smog chamber, MSC; Keller and Burtscher, 2012) in order to promote the formation of secondary organic aerosols.
 Samples for TOT analysis are gathered downstream of the MSC.
 We modified the original setup to include sampling by FATCAT in parallel to the TOT samples.
-The flow through the MSC was held at a rate of $1 \,\mathrm{L\,min^{-1}}$, but the sample was diluted using additional zero air downstream of the MSC.
-The goal was to create a total of $4 \,\mathrm{L}\,\mathrm{min}^{-1}$, which could then be sampled in parallel by FAT-CAT and on a quartz-fibre filter.
-The quartz filters for TOT analysis sampled emissions using a flow rate of $1 \,\mathrm{Lmin}^{-1}$, whereas flows of 1, 2 or $3 L \text{ min}^{-1}$ were used to collect samples in FATCAT.
+The flow through the MSC was held at a rate of 1 lpm, but the sample was diluted using additional zero air downstream of the MSC.
+The goal was to create a total of 4 lpm, that could then be sampled in parallel by FATCAT and on a quartz fiber filter.
+The quartz filters for TOT analysis sampled emissions using a flowrate of 1 lpm, whereas flows of 1, 2 or 3 lpm were used to collect samples in FATCAT.
 This was done in order to challenge the instrument with high filter loads.
 Here as well, the results from the TOT analysis were adjusted for flow and filter area to compare them against FATCAT.

 Table 2 shows characteristics of the stoves selected for the experiments.
 The first one is a modern, certified stove for cooking and baking.
 The second one is an old stove model that has been discontinued by the manufacturer.
 Three cycles were performed each measurement day.
-We measured the first cycle of the day (i.e. cold cycle), which was then followed by two immediate warm refuelling cycles.
-Each cycle takes approximately 40 min.
-We only measured the second warm cycle due to the 20 min recovery time need for the FATCAT filter to reach 30 $^{\circ}$ C.
+We measured the first cycle of the day (i.e., cold cycle), which was then followed by two immediate warm refueling cycles.
+Each cycle takes approximately 40 minutes.
+We only measured the second warm cycle due to the 20 minutes recovery time need for the FATCAT filter to reach 30°C.